pomyslowynick/pomyslowynick.github.io/_posts/2021-11-02-ossu-progress.md

 Thursday - Finished HW6 in week 1 of PLC, was kinda easy actually.
 I think it's because of my previous experience with OOP, didn't take more than a couple of hours.
 Should probably stick to the schedule more starting next week.
 Hope to finish PLC this week.
 As I am in week 3 already and several of the other courses have been stuck on week 1 I think I need to revise my strategy a bit.
 Specific dedicated study hours could be useful here.
 Tomorrow I will be working with N2T.

+## Week 4 6th - 12th Dec
+Thursday- It's already week 4 and it feels like I am quite behind the schedule.
+Other responsibilites are making it quite hard to stick to a full time curicullum.
+I consider a best effort exercise, no matter how much I manage to do it's still worth expanding my knowledge.
+I still have about 7 weeks, I think that besides OSTEP the other courses are managable within this timeframe.

+## Week 5 13th - 19th Dec
+Monday - Finished the Programming Langs ABC, what a journey!
+Learned a ton, yet still fill like a could revise some parts, like the one on subtyping.
+One day is freed up now to work on N2T or OSTEP, I think as OSTEP takes so much more time I should probably focus on it.

 ---